Self-Stabilizing Repeated Balls-into-Bins

 where $X_u^{(t+1)}$ indicates the new position reached in round $t+1$ by the ball selected in round $t$ from bin $u$.
 Notice that for every non-empty bin $u \in W^{(t)}$ we have that $\Prob{}{X_u^{(t+1)} = v} = 1/n$ for every bin $v \in [n]$.
 The random process $\left\{ \confvr^{(t)} \,:\, t \in \mathbb{N} \right\}$ is completely defined by random variables $X_u^t$'s, indeed we can write

 where we used notation $a \dotdiv b = \max\{a-b,0\}$.
-For each bin $u \in [n]$, let $\hat{\queue}_u^{(t)}$ be the random variable indicating the number of balls in bin $u$ in round $t$.
+Analogously, for each bin $u \in [n]$ in the \tetris\ process, let $\hat{\queue}_u^{(t)}$ be the random variable indicating the number of balls in bin $u$ in round $t$.
 We next prove that, over any polynomially-large time window, the maximum load of any bin in our process is stochastically smaller than the maximum number of balls in a bin of the \tetris\ process w.h.p.
 More formally, we prove the following lemma.

 \begin{lemma} Assume we start our process and the \tetris\ process from the same initial configuration $\confvl = (q_1, \dots, q_n)$ such that $\sum_{u = 1}^n q_u = n$ and containing at least $n/4$ empty bins.
-Let $T = T(n)$ be an arbitrary round and let $M_T$ and $\hat{M}_T$ be respectively the random variables indicating the maximum load in our original process and in the \tetris\ process, up to round $T$.
+Let $T = T(n)$ be an arbitrary round and let $M_T$ and $\hat{M}_T$ be respectively the random variables indicating the maximum loads in our original process and in the \tetris\ process, up to round $T$.
 Formally

 For every $k\geq 0$ it holds that